 Plattsburgh is tied to a number of famous and infamous people.
 The actor Jean Arthur was born here in 1900, John Henry Hopkins who was a former rector of Plattsburgh's Trinity Episcopal Church is the author of the Christmas hymn "We Three Kings of Orient Are,” and architect John Russell Pope who designed the Jefferson Memorial also is the architect who designed Plattsburgh's City Hall.

 The current mayor of Plattsburgh is James E. Calnon.
 Plattsburgh is the home to approximately 19,000 people.

 Plattsburgh holds many festivals throughout the year that include the Mayor’s Cup Festival and Regatta, the Commemoration of the Battle of Plattsburgh, and various small events.
 The city holds the largest professional bass fishing tournament every year that is organized by the FLW and BASS.

-The City of Plattsburgh has many recreation trails, fields, and beaches with easy access to Lake Champlain.
+The City of Plattsburgh has a new marina, many recreation trails, fields, and beaches with easy access to Lake Champlain.